 I don't have one.

-Um, Gavin Newsom has decided that California will make their own recommended vaccine schedule for kids.
+Also, Gavin Newsom has decided that California will make their own recommended vaccine schedule for kids.

-Now, really to me that just seems unbelievable.
+To me, that just seems unbelievable.

-They think he's looking at horoscopes.
+They think he's looking at horoscopes?

 I don't know.